openstack/ironic/doc/source/deploy/cleaning.rst

 the node.

 When the node is repaired, you can move the node back to AVAILABLE state, to allow it to be scheduled by Nova.
-It will restart cleaning from the first step.

 ::